-Complete On Track tch Delayed 2019 St trategic Objectives: Cor -uC Watch Delà Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration I The 2017 collection system project rehabilitated 2.2% of the system.
+2 019 St rategic Objectives: ပိ Ö ≥ Ď Status: 1A Strive to replace and rehabilitate at least 2% of sewers annually, and preferably higher, with a focus on reducing Inflow & Infiltration > The 2017 collection system project rehabilitated 2.2% of the system.
 The 2018 project rehabilitated 2.5%.
 The 2019 project (in construction) is planned to rehabilitate 2.3%.
-The 2020 project (in design) is planned to rehabilitate 2.0%.
+The 2020 project (in design/bidding) is planned to rehabilitate 2.0%.
 All projects exceed the goal of 1.3%.
-1B Continue to Implement an Asset Management program < Phase 1 of the Asset Management Plan continued in Quarter 1.
-1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station > Loan approval from the SWRCB is expected to in December 2019.
+1B Continue to Implement an Asset Management program \ Implementation of the Asset Management Plan continued in Quarter 2.
+1C Design and construct the Browns Valley Road Interceptor and any associated capacity enhancements at the West Napa Pump Station < Loan approval from the SWRCB received in December 2019.
 Pipeline and pump station projects are expected to start construction in Spring 2020.
-1D Update the Collection System Master Plan, Treatment Plant Master Plan and SCADA Master Plan The SCADA Master Plan is expected to be completed in Quarter 3.
+1D Update the Collection System Master Plan, Treatment Plant Master Plan and SCADA Master Plan \ The SCADA Master Plan is expected to be completed in Quarter 3.
 The Collection System Master Plan is expected to be completed during Quarter 4.
 The Treatment Plant Master Plan is scheduled for FY20/21.
-1E Study whether to implement a Private Lateral Program K Pilot project #4 was bid during Quarter 1 and will be constructed during Quarter 2.
+1E Study whether to implement a Private Lateral Program \ Pilot project #4 was completed Quarter 2.
 Post-construction flow monitoring will occur during Quarter 3.
-2A Update NapaSan/s sewer service charge rate study in anticipation of the Prop 218 hearing and rate setting process in spring 2021 < This project is expected to begin in early summer of 2020.
-2B Continue efforts to develop non-rate/non-fee revenues through the development of land leases > Ongoing.
+2A Update NapaSan/s sewer service charge rate study in anticipation of the Prop 218 hearing and rate setting process in spring 2021 \ This project is expected to begin in Spring 2020.
+2B Continue efforts to develop non-rate/non-fee revenues through the development of land leases \ Ongoing.
 Hartle Court property was declared surplus, with marketing of the property expected to begin in 2020.
-3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve ~ Ongoing.
+3A Continue to work with local partners on projects or programs that result in efficiencies and cost savings for our ratepayers and the populations we serve > Ongoing.